MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-aut-purchase-duties.md

 # Purchase duties

-A purchase duty is a tax on incoming sales tax that is calculated as a percentage of the paid sales tax.
+A purchase duty is a tax on incoming sales tax.
+It's calculated as a percentage of the paid sales tax.
 Purchase duties are calculated for legal entities that have a primary address in Austria.

 The calculation of purchase duties is based on sales tax codes.
-To include a sales tax code in the purchase duty calculation, select the **Purchase duty** check box on the **Sales tax codes** page.
+To include a sales tax code in the purchase duty calculation, select the **Purchase duty** checkbox on the **Sales tax codes** page.

-You can specify purchase duty by selecting **Tax setup** on the **Purchase duty** page.
-You can set the duty identifier, for example, **KU**, description, tax authority, and posting accounts.
+You can specify a purchase duty by selecting **Tax setup** on the **Purchase duty** page.
+You can set the duty identifier (for example, **KU**), description, tax authority, and posting accounts.
 The duty account is a balance account where the liability for the purchase duty is registered.
 The cost account is a profit and loss account that the costs are posted to.
-A settle account is where the settlement transactions are generated.
+A settle account is an account where the settlement transactions are generated.

 To specify the value of the purchase duty, select **Purchase duty value** to open the **Purchase duty value** page.
 You can specify the purchase duty percentage for the required period.